NicoHood/LSD/ArchLinux/index.md

 * Software sources are secured through GPG signatures
 * Software sources are exchanged over a secure HTTPS connection
 * Secure hash algorithms are used
-* Downloadservers are secured against attacks and use latest security updates
+* Download servers are secured against attacks and use latest security updates

 #### Secured Threats
 * The source code gets modified while uploading (GPG, HTTPS)